rafaprax/programming-challenges/README.md

 # programming-challenges

-This project is an collection of solved programming challenges.
+This project is a collection of solved programming challenges.